 - large print materials

 - accessible electronic and information technology

 Public entities must use the aid or service that the individual with a disability requests unless an equally effective means is available or it would impose an undue burden.
 A private business should ask individuals with disabilities what communication method they prefer, but may choose a different method as long as it results in effective communication.

 A public entity or private business must pay for the auxiliary aid or service unless it can demonstrate that it would be an undue financial burden.
 In that case, the entity must provide a different auxiliary aid or service to provide effective communication.

 Public entities and private businesses cannot require an individual with a disability to bring someone to interpret for him or her.
 They also cannot rely on an adult accompanying an individual to interpret or facilitate communication except:

 - In an emergency involving imminent threat to the safety or welfare of an individual or the public where there is no interpreter available; or

 - When the individual with a disability specifically requests that the accompanying adult interpret or facilitate communication, the accompanying adult agrees to provide such assistance, and relying on that adult is appropriate under the circumstances.

-A public entity or private business shall respond to telephone calls from a relay service in the same manner that it responds to other telephone calls.
-A public entity or private business may use relay services in place of direct telephone communication for receiving or making telephone calls to individuals with disabilities.
+An entity must respond to telephone calls from a relay service in the same manner that it responds to other telephone calls.
+Alternatively, it may use relay services in place of direct telephone communication for receiving or making telephone calls to individuals with disabilities

-If a public entity or private business usually offers customers, clients, patients, or participants the opportunity to make outgoing telephone calls using their equipment, they must provide accessible public telephones, TTYs, or other telecommunications products and systems for use by individuals who are deaf or hard of hearing, or have a speech impairment.
+Entities that provide equipment for patrons to make outgoing telephone call also must provide accessible public telephones, TTYs, or other telecommunications systems for individuals who are deaf, hard of hearing, or have a speech impairment.